EnigmaCurry/d.rymcg.tech/traefik/README.md

 By default, Traefik is setup to use the `host` network, which is used for *public* (internet or LAN) servers.
-Alternatively, you can start a wireguard VPN server sidecar container, and bind Traefik exclusively to the private network (`TRAEFIK_VPN_ENABLED=true`).
+Alternatively, you can start a wireguard VPN sidecar container, and bind Traefik exclusively to the private network (`TRAEFIK_VPN_ENABLED=true`).
 As a third configuration, you can have a public Traefik server that can reverse proxy to the VPN to expose private services publicly (`TRAEFIK_VPN_CLIENT_ENABLED=true`).